RyanLawWilson/Portfolio/README.md

 *March 2020*<br>
 Full Stack Software Developer on a Django project and a C# .NET Framework project.
 Completed backlog items and participated in Scrum team meetings.

-### ***Amazon*** - Inbound Dock Decanter
-*August 2019 - December 2019*<br>
-Responsible for quickly opening boxes and ensuring product quality so that the inventory process can proceed in a fast, orderly and efficient manner.

-### ***UPS*** - Package Handler
-*June 2019 - August 2019*<br>
-Responsibilities include, knowledge / practice of safety guidelines and loading packages into vehicles in a safe, efficient, and fast manner while reading destination labels to avoid mis-loads.

 ### ***Salt Lake Community College*** - Tutor Certified II
 *October 2015 - May 2019*<br>
 The STEM Learning Resources department works with STEM departments to build self-confidence, promote critical thinking skills, and encourage active learning for students.
 Responsibilities included deep knowledge of Mathematics, effective and sincere communication with students and the ability to demonstrate the same concept in several different ways to those students.